 ALA Annual Conference, Chicago

-Brand expert and NYU professor David Vinjamuri will speak at the 2013 PR Forum.
+Brand expert and NYU professor David Vinjamuri spoke to an audience of more than 200 librarians at the 2013 PR Forum.
 In January 2013, Mr. Vinjamuri wrote a two-part post about libraries and e-books on his Forbes.com blog.
 He is the author of “Accidental Branding: How Ordinary People Build Extraordinary Brands” and the novel “Operator.”

 2011- "PR Forum: Going mobile @ your library®"

 ALA Annual Conference, New Orleans

 The proliferation of mobile phones and the advent of smart phones are changing the way people use information.
 Libraries can also take advantage of this new environment to showcase themselves.

 Joe Murphy, librarian at Yale University and mobile technology innovator, discussed how mobile phones provide a unique opportunity for libraries to market themselves at the annual PR Forum at the ALA Annual Conference in New Orleans.

 Murphy has focused his professional work on technology trends and the evolving information landscape.
 Murphy helps libraries and publishers identify, understand and adapt to trends in technology and information engagement as a regular professional speaker and through his Twitter account, @libraryfuture, and his blog, joemurphylibraryfuture.com.

 View Joe Murphy's 2011 PR Forum PowerPoint Presentation below on on slideshare.